neurogym/neurogym/docs/envs.md

 #### DawTwoStep

-Missing description
+On each trial, an initial choice between two options lead to either of two, second-stage states.
+In turn, these both demand another two-option choice, each of which is associated with  a different chance of receiving reward.

 Reference paper:

 [Model-Based Influences on Humans'
         Choices and Striatal Prediction Errors](https://www.sciencedirect.com/science/article/pii/S0896627311001255)

 #### DelayedMatchCategory